-Surface inspection is one of the major tasks to ensure quality in the automotive sector, wherein a wide variety of automotive systems, subsystems and parts need to be inspected for defects such as auto-body scratches and part defects like panel splits, cracks, inner-fin defects, defective automotive vents, etc. While the automotive industry has adopted traditional machine-vision technology widely over the last few decades, it suffers from limited accuracy when there are variances in how a specific type of surface defect manifests itself.
+Are you wondering how to reduce false positives in the global automotive industry?
+Surface inspection is one of the major tasks to ensure quality in the automotive sector, wherein a wide variety of global automotive systems, subsystems and parts need to be inspected for defects such as auto-body scratches and part defects like panel splits, cracks, inner-fin defects, defective automotive vents, etc. While the automotive industry has adopted traditional machine-vision technology widely over the last few decades, it suffers from limited accuracy when there are variances in how a specific type of surface defect manifests itself.
 This leads to a high number of false positives such that defects that don’t exist are flagged.

 These shortcomings of traditional machine-vision systems have significant cost implications for the automotive industry.
 Every so-called defective part that the machine-vision system flags must be either re-inspected by a human worker or scrapped (depending on the economics of the situation), which invariably adds to the total cost of quality (or non-conformance.)
 Further, auto OEMs and their Tier 1 suppliers may have instituted standard operating procedures that recommend stopping an assembly line if the number of defects that the machine-vision system flags exceed a predetermined threshold over a specific time period.
 These stoppages result in lower throughput, lost productivity and understandably frustrated workers.